 December 21st will mark the shortest day and the longest night of the year.
 This sabbat is also known as Yule.
 I’ve been anticipating how to best use this time to reflect on my spiritual work and honor the coming of the sun for self-growth.
 What were some big shifts for you this past year?
 What do you aspire towards in the seasons to come?
 Maybe these are questions better left to the night’s sky.
 And on the longest night of the year, I have a few ways to help you find your answers.

 Enjoy this excerpt from “A Celebration of Winter Solstice” from The Circle of Life by Joyce Rupp and Macrina Wiederkehr to get you in the right mindset for bringing meaning to the Winter Solstice.

 But winter darkness has a positive side to it.
 As we gather to celebrate the first turn from winter to spring, we are invited to recognize and honor the beauty in the often unwanted season of winter.
 Let us invite our hearts to be glad for the courage winter proclaims.
 Let us be grateful for the wisdom winter brings in teaching us about the need for withdrawal as an essential part of renewal.
 Let us also encourage our spirits as Earth prepares to come forth from this time of withdrawal into a season filled with light.

 As you embark on connecting with the Winter Solstice here’s a reflection to keep in mind.
-Click here to download this image and enjoy it as a free printable to place on your altar or framed in your home.

 Create Your Solstice Altar